 Address: 2 Chome-3-6 Aomi, Koto City, Tokyo 135-0064, Japan

-If you nerd out about technology, science, and the natural world, you’ll definitely want to visit the National Museum of Emerging Science and Innovation.
-This futuristic museum is located on the Odaiba waterfront and has several attractions that can’t be found anywhere else.
+If you learn about technology, science, and the natural world, you’ll definitely want to visit the National Museum of Emerging Science and Innovation.
+This futuristic museum is located on the Odaiba waterfront and has several attractions that can’t be found elsewhere.

 Visitors go on a journey to see the world’s technological progress.
 Exhibits reach as far back as a rock core that records what is believed to be the meteorite impact that ended the dinosaurs’ time on Earth.
 But, the museum is mostly focused on the knowledge we have now and where we’re headed in the future.

-One of the all-time favorites at the museum is Asimo, a robot built by Honda that walks on two legs and is capable of recognizing poses, gestures, movement, and objects, allowing it to interact with humans.
-Don’t forget to check their website to see what special exhibitions will be on during your trip, as they are usually outstanding.
+One of the all-time favorites at the museum is Asimo, a robot built by Honda that walks on two legs and can recognize poses, gestures, movement, and objects, allowing it to interact with humans.
+Don’t forget to check their website for special exhibitions during your trip, as they are usually outstanding.